SharanSukesh/Decision-Tree-Random-Forest-Gradient-Boosting-Loan-Project/README.md

-# Loan Repayment Prediction using Decision Tree, Random-Forest and Gradient-Boosting models
+# Loan Default Predictor using Decision Tree, Random-Forest and Gradient-Boosting models

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents